zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 ![demo](media/Vidéo7_kilobot_brosse_a_dents_asservissement_2.gif)

+For the full experimental demonstration video, click the following link: https://youtu.be/xx

 These results show that both **morphology design** and **embedded sensing** play an important role in the behavior of miniature robots.